 “Do you have tobacco?
 Please can you give me some tobacco?”

 And he will keep at it until you plan on giving him some.
-That’s when he would hold your hand and pull you under water away from the shallows.
-If you happen to find one asking you things, simply ignore him.
-That’s how you can come back alive, she would advise.
+That’s when he would hold your hand and pull you underwater away from the shallows.
+If you happen to find one asking you stuff, simply ignore him.
+That’s how you can stay alive, she would advise.

 Her Personal Encounter

 My grandmother would justify her story with a personal encounter as well.
 She told her once when she was swimming (yes, she was a great swimmer back in her days) in a nearby river that skimmed her village, that she had accidentally stepped on one of the water ghosts.
 She recalled its body to be slimy and that when she put her leg on it accidentally, it moved.
 That’s when she came back gasping for her breath to the riverbank.

 The latter part of the story seems very unlikely to be related with a Pandubba as she never saw a face, a torso or anything.
 It could easily have been a fish, a snake, or a turtle for that to matter.
 But when she used to imitate a Panduba in her tales asking for tobacco, her eyes would gleam up, and it would seem to stark perceptive listeners as if the real water ghost has just shown up for tobacco.
 She literally breathed life into her grotesque fanciful creation.